 The guest bedroom offers a calming blue theme, with painted ceilings, a textural natural rug and feather patterned wallpaper.

-There’s a compact but smart en-suite, a lesson on small bathroom design.
+There's a compact but smart en-suite, a lesson in small bathroom ideas.

 There's also a guest shower room with a porthole that offers views from the shower.